TheOdinProject/curriculum/web_development_101/command_line_basics.md

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

-* To dig a little deeper, take this [Command Line Crash Course](http://cli.learncodethehardway.org/book/) by Zed Shaw.
-It can be a bit rough at times because the explanations are a bit sparse.

 * If you want to deconstruct a particularly strange shell command or learn how Bash works through guess-and-check, [ExplainShell.com](http://explainshell.com/) is your solution.